opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

       * ``t`` -- the current value of the independent variable.
       * ``ycur`` -- the current value of the dependent variable vector :math:`y(t)`.
       * ``corr`` -- the correction, :math:`c`, to the dependent variable vector so that :math:`y(t) + c` satisfies the constraint equation.
-      * ``epsProj`` -- the tolerance to use in the nonlinear solver stopping test when solving the nonlinear constrainted least squares problem.
+      * ``epsProj`` -- the tolerance to use in the nonlinear solver stopping test when solving the nonlinear constrained least squares problem.
       * ``err`` -- is on input the current error estimate, if error projection is enabled (the default) then this should be overwritten with the projected error on output.
 If error projection is disabled then ``err`` is ``NULL``.
       * ``user_data`` a pointer to user data, the same as the ``user_data`` parameter passed to :c:func:`CVodeSetUserData`.